-The medicine you have been given for your dog or cat is called melphalan.
-It may have a trade name such as Alkeran®, but often will just be called melphalan.
+The medicine you have been given for your dog or cat is called chlorambucil.
+It may have a trade name such as Leukeran®, but often will just be called chlorambucil.

-What is melphalan?
+What is chlorambucil?

-Melphalan belongs to a group of medicines called alkylating drugs, which are a type of cytotoxic drug.
-Cytotoxic drugs have both anti-cancer activity and the potential to damage normal tissue; their use is sometimes referred to as 'chemotherapy'.
-They may be used to help manage/treat cancer.
+Chlorambucil belongs to a group of medicines called alkylating drugs, which are a type of cytotoxic drug.
+Cytotoxic drugs have both anti-cancer activity, can suppress the immune system and the potential to damage normal tissue; their use is sometimes referred to as 'chemotherapy'.
+They may be used to help cure cancer, or to prolong life by relieving symptoms of an incurable cancer.
 Cytotoxic drugs are often used in combination with several other drugs and may be used alongside radiotherapy or surgery to treat cancer.

-Why has my pet been prescribed melphalan?
+Why has my pet been prescribed chlorambucil?

-Melphalan is used in veterinary patients to treat certain types of cancer affecting blood cells and lymphoid tissue.
-Lymphoid tissue includes small glands around the body (lymph nodes), the spleen, tonsils, adenoids and bone marrow.
-It is part of the body's immune system that helps protect it against infections.
-Melphalan may also be used to treat some solid tumours.
+Chlorambucil is used in veterinary patients to help treat certain types of cancer including those affecting blood cells, bone marrow and other lymphoid tissue.
+Lymphoid tissue includes small glands around the body (lymph nodes), the spleen and bone marrow.
+These are part of the body's immune system, helping to protect it against infections.
+Chlorambucil can also be used to suppress the immune system in conditions where it starts to attack the body's own cells or tissues.
+Such conditions are referred to as immune-mediated and include chronic inflammatory gastrointestinal diseases and immune-mediated blood/joint disorders.

-How should I store melphalan?
+How should I store chlorambucil?

-Store in a closed, light-proof container in a refrigerator between 2° and 8°C. For safety, all medicines should be kept out of the reach and sight of children in a childproof container.
+Store in a closed, light-protected container in a refrigerator between 2° and 8°C. For safety, all medicines should be kept out of the reach and sight of children.

-How do I give melphalan tablets to my pet?
+How do I give chlorambucil tablets to my pet?